(A) Each health district must meet the minimum standards to receive any state subsidy funds.

 (d) Employing as medical director a doctor of medicine or doctor of osteopathic medicine who is licensed to practice medicine in Ohio and who is actively involved in providing medical leadership to the local health department if the health district has a non-physician health commissioner;

 (7) Provision of services for health education;

 (8) Annual completion of two hours of continuing education by each member of a board of health.
 Each continuing education credit shall pertain to one or more of the following topics: ethics, public health principles, and a member's responsibilities.
 Credits may be earned in these topics at pertinent presentations that may occur during regularly scheduled board meetings throughout the calendar year or at other programs available for continuing education credit.
 The director of health may assist local boards of health of general and city health districts in coordinating approved continuing education programs sponsored by health care licensing boards, commissions, or associations.
 Continuing education credits earned for the purpose of license renewal or certification by licensed health professionals serving on boards of health may be counted to fulfill the two-hour continuing education requirement.

-(a) For purposes of paragraph (A)(8) of this rule, "calendar year" means a period of twelve months beginning on January 1 and ending on December 31.
+(a) For purposes of paragraph (B)(8) of this rule, "calendar year" means a period of twelve months beginning on January first and ending on December thirty-first.